 Throughout 2016, the Company has thus undertaken a series of geophysical, geochemical and laboratory studies to de-risk the various plays and drilling targets identified in its two 100% owned Properties.
-The results confirmed the validity of the exploration strategy and helped further refining the nature and location of the drilling targets.
+The results confirmed the validity of the exploration strategy and were further analysed throughout 2017 to refine the nature and location of the drilling targets.
 Subject to permitting, equipment availability and funding, the Company intends to initiate a seismic and drilling campaign in the field as soon as possible.
 In anticipation of the future Petroleum Resources Act (which was voted in December 2016), Petrolympic has also undertaken a round of meetings and consultations with the local and regional stakeholders.